cmac-duke/s-1lab-website/content/authors/Hugo-Idarraga-Franco/_index.md

 user_groups:
 - Graduate Students
 ---
-Hugo F. Id&aacute;rraga Franco, with a background in philosophy (BA), communication (MA), and digital humanities (MA), is currently a PhD student in Computational Media, Arts, and Cultures at Duke University.
+Hugo F. Idárraga Franco, with a background in philosophy (BA), communication (MA), and digital humanities (MA), is currently a PhD student in Computational Media, Arts, and Cultures at Duke University.
 His research focuses on classification data practices in artificial neural network technologies, exploring intersections with critical theory, adversarial technologies, and Global South onto-epistemologies.